 Have you ever wondered who you are or where you came from?
 Who were all of those people who are your ancestors?
 What does that even mean?
 I have always wondered about those people and what their stories are.
 I love wandering around graveyards and finding long forgotten people.
 Or rooting around in record offices looking for wills and documents.
 But it isn’t just about the people – I love, love, love history.
 I’m the sort of person who walks down the high street looking up above the shop fronts to see how old the building is and wondering what it all looked like 500 years ago.
 How did the place where you live come to be the place it is today?
 What are the stories and the scandals?
 Every place has them, waiting to be discovered.

-The two girls in the photo at the top left are mill girls from Bolton; sadly, I don’t know who they are but would appreciate any information on them.
+I love the photo of the two girls at the top left of this page.
+They are mill girls from Bolton; sadly, I don’t know who they are but would love any information about them.